SteelCompendium/data-md-dse/Bestiary/Radenwight Ratcrobat.md

   distance: Reach 1
   target: One creature
   trigger: An ally deals damage to the target.
-  effect: The ratcrobat makes a free strike against the target.
+  effect: 'The ratcrobat makes a free strike against the target. '

 ~~~